 Frustrated by the fact that women, including some of the group’s own daughters, were experiencing the same obstacles surrounding performance, promotion, and pay we experienced 20 years ago, we decided that we needed to take control.
 We realized that change would only finally come if we–women who held these C-Suite roles ourselves–stepped in and did something to change the paradigm.

 What we discovered during our discussions was that the CEOs wanted action.
 They were not seeking to check another box.
 They wanted a plan with concrete steps to follow.
-Together, we defined the purpose of the Paradigm for Parity® coalition and a 5-point action plan that could be implemented and measured in organizations.
+Together, we defined the purpose of the Paradigm for Parity® coalition and a 5-point action plan to gender equity that could be implemented and measured in organizations.

-5 Actionable Steps to Gender Equity
+5-Point Action Plan to Gender Equity

 The Paradigm for Parity® coalition’s mission is to achieve a new norm in corporate leadership, one where women and men have equal power, status, and opportunity.